Specnr/FSGOptimizedSeedBank/README.md

 Running:

+- multiSeed: Run `python3 multiSeed.py NUM_THREADS` where `NUM_THREADS` is the desired number of threads
-- Run `python3 cfms.py NUM_THREADS` where `NUM_THREADS` is the desired number of threads
+- findSeed: Run `python3 findSeed.py NUM_THREADS` where `NUM_THREADS` is the desired number of threads

-Note: After playing a few seeds press `Enter` a few times to restart finished processes.
+Note: If running multiSeed, after playing a few seeds press `Enter` a few times to restart finished processes.

 ## Disclaimer

-For verification purposes you are REQUIRED to play these seeds immediately after one another.
+For verification purposes with multiSeed, you are REQUIRED to play seeds immediately after one another.
 If you have to take a break, kill the process with `Ctrl+C` and restart it when you come back

 ## Credit